guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 ::

-   (emir) $ numina run 01_simple_example.yaml -r control.yaml
+   (emir) $ numina run 1_refined_calibration.yaml --link-files -r control.yaml
    ...
    ...

-Now the execution of the code takes longer (the median spectrum of each slitlet is crosscorrelated with an expected arc spectrum in order to guarantee that the wavelength calibration of the different slitlets match).
+Now the execution of the code takes longer (the median spectrum of each slitlet is crosscorrelated with an expected arc spectrum in order to guarantee that the wavelength calibration of the different slitlets matches).

 The new ``reduced_mos.fits`` image now does exhibit a much better wavelength calibration:

 ::

-   (emir) $ numina-ximshow obsid1345refined_results/reduced_mos.fits --bbox 1920,2050,1,2090 --z1z2 0,11000
+   (emir) $ numina-ximshow obsid_0001041345_refined_results/reduced_mos.fits \
+     --bbox 1920,2050,1,2090 --z1z2 0,11000

 .. image:: images/stare_refined_zoom.png
    :width: 800
    :alt: stare image refined zoom

-Within the ``obsid1345refined_work`` subdirectory you can find a new auxiliary file called ``expected_catalog_lines.fits`` which contains the expected locations of the arc lines in the rectified and wavelength calibrated sampling (i.e., with the same dimensions as ``reduced_mos.fits``).
+Within the ``obsid_0001041345_refined_work`` subdirectory you can find a new auxiliary file called ``expected_catalog_lines.fits`` which contains the expected locations of the arc lines in the rectified and wavelength calibrated sampling (i.e., with the same dimensions as ``reduced_mos.fits``).
 We can then display that new image zooming into the same region employed in the last plot (note that the intensity of the arc lines in ``expected_catalog_lines.fits`` ranges from 0.0 to 1.0):

 ::

-   (emir) $ numina-ximshow obsid1345refined_work/expected_catalog_lines.fits --bbox 1920,2050,1,2090 --z1z2 0,0.4
+   (emir) $ numina-ximshow obsid_0001041345_refined_work/expected_catalog_lines.fits \
+     --bbox 1920,2050,1,2090 --z1z2 0,0.4

 .. image:: images/stare_expected_refined_zoom.png